vkuchinov/dataVisualization/NeuralNetworks/README.md

 ![UI/UX](https://github.com/vkuchinov/dataVisualization/blob/master/NeuralNetworks/references/screenshot.png?raw=true)

-Since, my friendly collaborator M., who was working on Python back-end server, couldn't do his job well and didn't develop:  1. data exchange between server-side and browser, 2. didn't follow my JSON structure syntax and 3. didn't
+Since, my friendly collaborator M., who was working on Python back-end server, couldn't do his job well and didn't develop

   - a reliable data exchange between server-side and browser
   - neither didn't follow my provided JSON structure syntax nor proposed his own
   - haven't answer my question is it possible to start calculations from any epoch by knowing previous results, or you have always start from zero stage.

-The only thing I could do in this case is to generate a mockup data for at least 5 epochs and make an interactive workable demo for those functions which use these values and parameters.
+The only thing I could do in this case is to generate a fake mockup data for at least 5 epochs to make an interactive workable demo for those functions which use these values and parameters.

 # The Mockup JSON data

-First of all, the JSON objects has nclude all neurons, including 8 inputs with same parameters as hidden/output have.
+First of all, the JSON objects has include all neurons, including 8 inputs with same parameters as hidden/output have.
 That's a key point!

 Second, as I have already mentioned, there are five 'pre-calculated' epochs.
 It could be 20, 50 or even 99 epochs.
 In this case, the transitions between epochs (animation) would be really fast.